netsys-lab/seed-emulator/examples/scion/S05-scion-internet/README.md

 ![BGP Internet Topology](./images/bgp_topology.png)

-Lines with arrow heads indicate paid transit connections, dashed lines are used for settlement-free peering.
+Lines with arrowheads indicate paid transit connections, dashed lines are used for settlement-free peering.
 The three IXes are not ASes themselves, the are transparent on the network layer.
 All IX participants are connected to a route server in each IX enabling full multilateral peering.